dmerejkowsky/blog/content/pages/feedback.md

 ## github

-You can also fork the sources of this blog on [github](https://github.com/dmerejkowsky/blog)
+You can also fork the sources of this blog on [github](https://github.com/dmerejkowsky/blog).

+## dev.to

+I cross-post most of my blog posts to [dev.to](https://dev.to/dmerejkowsky) so you can also follow me there if you like.